psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 ### simulation_parameters:

 1.) and 2.) sum up to yield the maximum number of steps (there are two parameters for this in case of possible future added effects).
     Example: the first parameter is set to 10000, the second is set to 5000.
-Then, no more than 15000 Gillespie algorithm steps can be performed
+Then, no more than 15000 Gillespie algorithm steps can be performed [These parameters are used in the code_4.cpp to set the maximum sumber of Gillespie steps (current value: 200000 + 200000 = 400000) but are not varied and can be fixed in the interface.]

 3.)
 Maximal number of snapshots which may be taken for the purpose of creating animation data.
+[This is used in the code to limit the maxmimum number of snapshots.
+This can be fixed in the interface too.]

 4.)
 Maximal value for the real time within the simulation, as calculated by the Gillespie algorithm.
+[This is the maximum real time for the simulation to run, calculated by Gillespie algorithm.
+If this is set to a high value, the simulation runs until all digestible substrate has been digested.
+Else it can be set to lower value by the user to match the duration of the experimental saccharification time-course data available.]

 5.)
 Number of steps between system snapshots, if "-vid" command is used (see below).
 If this is set to 1, a snapshot is taken at every step of the Gillespie algorithm.

 6.)
 Maximum number of hemicellulose/lignin layers around the cellulose core.
-Currently cannot be set above 4
+Currently cannot be set above 4.
+(This can be fixed to 4 in the interface.
+The user doesn't need to change it in the majority of the scenario.)

 7.) mode_code: Determines the shape of the microfibril.
-To use the 36 chain microfibril used by Ding et al., set this to 5
+To use the 36 chain microfibril used by Ding et al., set this to 5 (Mung beans, 18 polymers, mode_code = 3 or 4; Spruce wood, 24 polymers, mode_code = 1 or 2; Maize, 36 polymers, mode_code = 5)

 8.) mode_hemi: Determines, on which sides of the microfibril hemicellulose can anchor.
-Currently to be kept at 2
+Currently to be kept at 2.
+[User doesn't need to vary it.
+Can be fixed at 2 in the interface.]

 9.) mode_lign: Determines, on which sides of the microfibril lignin can anchor.
-Currently to be kept at 2
+Currently to be kept at 2.
+[User doesn't need to vary it.
+Can be fixed at 2 in the interface.]

 10.) mode_inhib: Determines, whether inhibition is active (1) or inactive (-1).
-Currently to be kept at -1
+[For user, value 1 is reccommended as end-product inhibition is real.]

-11.) mode_lignin_glue: Determines, whether the lignin gluing effect is active (1) or inactive (-1)
+11.) mode_lignin_glue: Determines, whether the lignin gluing effect is active (1) or inactive (-1).
+[For user, value 1 is recommended, as Lignin gluing is a known phenomena.]

-12.)
-Currently unused, and to be kept at a value of 1

-13.) mode_enzyme_size : Determines, whether the enzyme size is included for all enzymes (1) or only for CBH (-1).
+12.) mode_enzyme_size : Determines, whether the enzyme size is included for all enzymes (1) or only for CBH (-1).
+[This can be fixed to 1 in the interface for now.]

-14.)
-Nruns: Determines the number of simulation runs
+13.)
+Nruns: Determines the number of simulation runs.
+[10 runs are good enough for getting a smooth average saccharification curve.]

-15.) enzyme radius: Determines the radius of the enzymes

-16.) mu_lignin_covering: Determines the average fraction of lignin polymers which acts as a structural barrier.
-Set this to a value between 0 and 1
+14.) mu_lignin_covering: Determines the average fraction of lignin polymers which acts as a structural barrier.
+Set this to a value between 0 and 1.
+[Needs some literature survey before fixing.]

-17.) sigma_lignin_covering : Determines the standard deviation around mu_lignin_covering.
-Set this to a value between 0 and 1
+15.) sigma_lignin_covering : Determines the standard deviation around mu_lignin_covering.
+Set this to a value between 0 and 1.
+[Needs some literature survey before fixing.]

 ### kinetic_parameters:

 1.)
-EG rate of reaction
+EG rate of reaction [Needs a range.
+10-2000.
+But needs to be calculated for further precision.]

 2.)
-CBH rate of reaction
+CBH rate of reaction [Needs a range.
+10-2000.
+But needs to be calculated for further precision.]

 3.)
-BGL rate of reaction
+BGL rate of reaction [Needs a range.
+10-5000.
+But needs to be calculated for further precision.]

 4.)
-XYL rate of reaction
+XYL rate of reaction [Needs a range.
+0.001-1.
+But needs to be calculated for further precision.]

 5.)
-Lignin rate of adhesion
+Lignin rate of adhesion [Needs a range.
+150-350 is good.]

 6.)
-CBH rate of attachment
+CBH rate of attachment [Needs a range.
+0.001-1 is good for now.]

-7.) binding affinity of cellobiose to EG. Currently unused
+7.)
+Inhibition factor.
+Binding affinity of cellobiose to EG. [Range should be 0.0-1.0]

-8.) binding affinity of cellobiose to CBH.
-Currently unused
+8.)
+Inhibition factor.
+Binding affinity of cellobiose to CBH.
+[Range should be 0.0-1.0]

+9.)
+Inhibition factor.
+Binding affinity of glucose to EG. [Range should be 0.0-1.0]

+10.)
+Inhibition factor.
+Binding affinity of glucose to CBH.
+[Range should be 0.0-1.0]

-9.) binding affinity of glucose to BGL.
-Currently unused
+11.)
+Inhibition factor.
+Binding affinity of glucose to BGL.
+[Range should be 0.0-1.0]

-10.) ratio between digestibility of "crystalline" and "amorphous" cellulose
+12.) ratio between digestibility of "crystalline" and "amorphous" cellulose.
+[Range should be 0.00001-0.001]

-11.) ratio between digestibility of "crystalline" and "amorphous" hemicellulose
+13.) ratio between digestibility of "crystalline" and "amorphous" hemicellulose.
+[Range should be 0.00001-0.001]

+14.) enzyme radius: Determines the radius of the enzymes.
+[Range can be 1-10.
+But can be changed later.]

 ### initial_configuration_parameters:

-1.) initial EG concentration

-2.) initial CBH concentration

-3.) initial BGL concentration

-4.) initial XYL concentration
+1.) initial EG concentration.
+[Needs some calculation to fixed.
+Currently set to value used in paper by Eric.]

+2.) initial CBH concentration.
+[Needs some calculation to fixed.
+Currently set to value used in paper by Eric.]

+3.) initial BGL concentration.
+[Needs some calculation to fixed.
+Currently set to value used in paper by Eric.]

+4.) initial XYL concentration.
+[Needs some calculation to fixed.
+Currently set to value used in paper by Eric.]

 5.)
-Length of the microfibril in bonds
+Length of the microfibril in bonds.
+[Currently set to 200.
+But can be increased to 400-500 at the expense of simulation time being longer.]

 6.)
-Percentage of xylose in hemicellulose; currently restricted to a value of 1
+Boolean for hemicellulose.
+Xylose or MLG.
+[If set to 1, there is Xylans in Hemicellulose (xylose released).
+If set to 0, there is Mixed-Linkage Glucans (glucose released)]

 7.)
-Percentage of hemicellulose within the microfibril
+Percentage of xylose in hemicellulose; currently restricted to a value of 1.
+[Should be fixed at 1 for now.
+But can be usedful later when other hemicellulose sugars are implemented simultaneously.]

 8.)
-Percentage of lignin within the microfibril
+Percentage of hemicellulose within the microfibril.
+[Comes from composition data.
+User should input.
+Range 0-1.]

 9.)
-Percentage of acetylated hemicellulose within the hemicellulose fraction; currently restricted to a value of 0
+Percentage of lignin within the microfibril.
+[Comes from composition data.
+User should input.
+Range 0-1.]

 10.)
-Percentage of "crystalline" cellulose
+Percentage of acetylated hemicellulose within the hemicellulose fraction; currently restricted to a value of 0.
+[Can be left at 0 for now.
+Will consult Holger about acetylation effects & could be be useful after that.]

 11.)
-Percentage of "crystalline" hemicellulose
+Percentage of "crystalline" cellulose.
+[Fitting parameter.
+Can also come from user data, if available.
+Range 0-1.]

+12.)
+Percentage of "crystalline" hemicellulose.
+[Fitting parameter.
+Can also come from user data, if available.
+Range 0-1.]

+13.)
+Mean size of defect/damaged section of Crystalline cellulose.
+[Currently only implemented for Mode_Code:5 in simulation_parameters.
+Should be kept 0 for others, until fixed for all.]

+14.)
+Number of defects/damaged sections of Crystalline cellulose.
+[Currently only implemented for Mode_Code:5 in simulation_parameters.
+Should be kept 0 for others, until fixed for all.]

-12.) radius around which each bond location is checked for neighbors.
-To be kept at 0.6
+15.)
+Radius around which each bond location is checked for neighbors.
+To be kept at 0.6 [Fixed for now.
+No need to vary]